Norm inflation for a non-linear heat equation with Gaussian initial conditions: Abstract

 \section{Abstract}

 We consider a non-linear heat equation $\partial_t u = \Delta u + B(u,Du)+P(u)$ posed on the $d$-dimensional torus, where $P$ is a polynomial of degree at most $3$ and $B$ is a bilinear map that is not a total derivative.
 We show that, if the initial condition $u_0$ is taken from a sequence of smooth Gaussian fields with a specified covariance, then $u$ exhibits norm inflation with high probability.
-A consequence of this result is that there exists no Banach space of distributions which carries the Gaussian free field on the 3D torus and to which the DeTurck--Yang--Mills heat flow extends continuously, which complements recent well-posedness results in~\cite{Sourav_flow, CCHS22}.
+A consequence of this result is that there exists no Banach space of distributions which carries the Gaussian free field on the 3D torus and to which the DeTurck--Yang--Mills heat flow extends continuously, which complements recent well-posedness results of Cao--Chatterjee and the author with Chandra--Hairer--Shen.
 Another consequence is that the (deterministic) non-linear heat equation exhibits norm inflation, and is thus locally ill-posed, at every point in the Besov space $B^{-1/2}_{\infty,\infty}$; the space $B^{-1/2}_{\infty,\infty}$ is an endpoint since the equation is locally well-posed for $B^{\eta}_{\infty,\infty}$ for every $\eta>-\frac12$.

 \textit{Keywords:} Non-linear heat equation; norm inflation; Gaussian free field; random Fourier series; ill-posedness; Yang--Mills heat flow.\\

 \textit{2020 Mathematics Subject Classification:} Primary: 35K05, Secondary: 35R60